top of page

 The menu features regional specialities, and some dishes are still based on ancient traditions.
 Like the 'Sagra delle Fregnaccia' in Otricoli.
 After the hard work of harvesting, the community would eat a simple but nutritious toasted bread called 'fregnaccia'.
 There was no time to spend long in the kitchen, since all hands were needed to bring in the harvest.

 Joining a Sagra in Umbria is a wonderful opportunity to get to know village life.
-If you want to give it a try, click here for a list of events including upcoming sagre.
+If you want to give it a try, keep an eye out for posters in towns and villages across Umbria-you might just find one happening close to where you're staying.

 About PortaPerugia >